knpuniversity/symfony-journey/knpu/container/yaml.md

 [[[ code('8fbb0e03c0') ]]]

-This is code tells the container to go find service definitions in this file.
+This code tells the container to go find service definitions in this file.

 Now create a `config/` directory and put that `services.yml` in there.
 Our goal is to move all of this `Definition` stuff into that Yaml file.
 We'll